ortus-docs/cfconfig-docs/using-the-cli/server-interceptors/server-stop.md

 If you are keeping your CF configuration in source control via a local JSON file, you may wish for the JSON file to automatically "track" your CF engine's settings.
 Otherwise, any changes you make to your CF setting in the web administrator will be lost the next time you start your server and your JSON config is imported again.

 ## Enable
-If so, enable this feature in a config setting like so:
+To enable this feature, add a global config setting in CommandBox like so:

 ```bash
 config set modules.commandbox-cfconfig.exportOnStop=true